 Once the single site density is known, the kernels can be computed as averages over the single site density.
-The next section derives this result formally from a Martin-Siggia-Rose Path Integral derivation of the Dynamical Mean Field Theory [37].
+The next section derives this result formally from a Martin-Siggia-Rose Path Integral derivation of the Dynamical Mean Field Theory (Martin et al., 1973).

-D.3 Path-integral and Saddle Point Equations in $N \to \infty$ Limit
+D.3 Path-integral and Saddle Point Equations in $N o \infty$ Limit

 This computation sketches the DMFT derivation of the limiting large N process.
-Examples of detailed computations of the DMFT action S can be found in the Appendix of [6, 5].
+Examples of detailed computations of the DMFT action S can be found in the Appendix of Bordelon & Pehlevan (2022b;a).
 Our notation is chosen to match the derivations found in their Appendix.